poolpOrg/poolp.org/content/posts/2021-01-01-opensmtpd-noosmtpd.md

 Finally,
 users expect to be able to enqueue mail even if the daemon is not available.
-This requires the local enqueuer to support an offline queue, which itself relies on having an executable setgid to the same group as the offline directory.
+This requires the local enqueuer to support an **offline queue**, which itself relies on having an executable **setgid** to the same group as the offline directory.
 Because `smtpctl(8)` is used for both control and enqueuing, it ends up having the setgid bit itself: